 Research Infrastructures [RI] refers to facilities, resources and related services used by the scientific community to conduct top-level research in their respective fields, ranging from social sciences to astronomy, genomics to nanotechnologies.
 These offer unique research services to users from different countries and help to shape scientific communities.

 Examples include singular large-scale research installations, collections, special habitats, libraries, databases, biological archives, clean rooms, integrated arrays of small research installations, data infrastructures, research vessels, satellite and aircraft observation facilities, coastal observatories, telescopes, synchrotrons and accelerators, etc.

-The Federated Operations Solution addresses the needs of distributed Research Infrastructures which encompass a network of physically distributed resources.
+The Federated Operations Solution addresses the needs of distributed Research Infrastructures that encompass a network of physically distributed resources.

 Resource Infrastructures [2] refers to the facilities and the related services used by multiple scientific communities which deliver core multi-disciplinary capabilities.
 Examples are high-capacity/high speed communication networks and highly distributed capacity and capability computing facilities.

-What do these target groups have in common?
+What needs these target groups have in common?

+They need to coordinate the operations of distributed facilities or resources that span across organisations and countries.

-Are responsible of providing services for the operations of their own infrastructure, in order to provide quality services.
-Operations services include accounting for usage, monitoring, support and incident management, infrastructure oversight, security operations etc.
+The coordinated operations services include accounting for usage, monitoring, support and incident management, infrastructure oversight, security operations etc.

-Are international, physically distributed, and want to participate in a federated service provision to be accessed by one or more research communities.
+They need to offer predictable quality of service as a federation to be accessed by one or more research communities.

 What does federating mean?